-- Store all the supplies in a location out of reach of children and pets.
+- Store inks and other supplies in a climate-controlled location and out of reach of children and pets.

-- Consider wearing a vapor or respirator mask to avoid breathing fumes from inks, blending solution and sealants/varnishes.
+- Consider wearing a vapor or respirator mask to avoid breathing fumes from inks, blending solution and varnishes.

-Just about every item on the list above can be bought online.
+Alcohol inks and related supplies are sold at many arts and craft stores.
+In addition, just about every item on the list above can be purchased online.

 © 2018 Carrie Kelley